husisy/PHYS5340/README.md

 1. "i.e.": (id est) means “that is” or “in other words”.
 (It is used to paraphrase a statement that was just made, not to mean“for example”, and is always followed by a comma.)
 2. s.t.: such that, so that
 3. P.S. stands for postscript.
 It comes from the Latin post-scriptum, which literally means “written after.”
+4. cf. (short for the Latin: confer/conferatur, both meaning 'compare') is used in writing to refer the reader to other material to make a comparison with the topic being discussed

 ## how to contribute